 Lakeside School maintains student files throughout a student's enrollment.
-Student permanent records containing grades and comments, transcripts, and other correspondence pertinent to the student's academic performance, including transcripts of off-campus programs, are kept in the registrar's office.
-Following the student's withdrawal or graduation, the transcript is the single remaining document of record.
-Student files containing disciplinary actions and other nonacademic information pertaining to the student are kept in divisional offices and are destroyed upon the student's year of graduation.
+Student records containing grades and comments, transcripts, and other correspondence pertinent to the student's academic performance, including transcripts of approved junior year study-away programs, are kept in the registrar's office.
+Following the student's withdrawal or graduation, the transcript is considered a permanent record; other records are destroyed after seven years of the student's graduation or withdrawal.
+Student files containing disciplinary actions and other nonacademic information pertaining to the student are kept in divisional offices and are destroyed seven years after the students' graduation or withdrawal, or, in the case of judicial committee records, seven years after the case.
+In addition to the transcript, permanent records include: those related to student medical clearance that disclose risk or liability, and that are signed by a legal guardian; contain information about school injury programs or safety policies and training (especially those that are sports related), or records that show that Lakeside acted proactively in relation to student safety and that are signed by a legal guardian; are related to employee/student appropriate behavior, employee training and policies regarding appropriate behavior, or disciplinary actions related to employee/student appropriate behavior.
 All student records are considered to be the property of Lakeside School.